maqsudyusupov/my-website/README.md

 ## This project don't completed yet :)

-I'm buliding this site and I think it takes ages to complete this project😭
+I'm building this site and I think it takes ages to complete this project😭